 Protocols for Vaccine Administration and Observation

-Once the shot is given, the nurse waits about 30 minutes to see if any reaction happens.
+Once the shot is given, the nurse waits about 30 minutes to check for any adverse reaction.
 You’ll learn how to spot common side effects, like a sore arm or mild fever, and what to do if they appear.
 You’ll also get a phone number to call in case something feels wrong later.

 Cost Breakdown: Home Vaccination in India